winitzki/scall/tutorial/programming_dhall.md

 Although most of the code examples are in Dhall, much of the material of the book has a wider applicability.
-The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".
+The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System F$\omega$".
 That type system is the foundation of Haskell, Scala, and other advanced functional programming languages.

-From the point of view of programming language theory, Dhall implements System Fω with some additional features, using a Haskell-like syntax.
+From the point of view of programming language theory, Dhall implements System F$\omega$ with some additional features, using a Haskell-like syntax.

-For a more theoretical introduction to various forms of typed lambda calculus, System F, and System Fω, see:
+For a more theoretical introduction to various forms of typed lambda calculus, System F, and System F$\omega$, see:

 - [D. Rémy.
 Functional programming and type systems.](https://gallium.inria.fr/~remy/mpri/)
 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus.](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)